Duality and mapping tori in Heegaard Floer homology: Generalized 1-handle and 3-handle maps

-From here, the argument proceeds in a similar manner to the proof of Proposition~\ref{prop:differentialcomp}.
-Given a sequence of holomorphic triangles in the homology class $\psi\# \psi_0$ for a sequence of almost complex structures $J(T_i)$, with necks of length $T_i$ inserted along the connected sum tubes, where $T_i\to \infty$, we can extract a limit consisting of a broken holomorphic triangle $U$ representing $\psi$, and a broken holomorphic triangle $U_0$ representing $\psi_0$.
-From the index formula appearing in Equation \eqref{eq:indexforrelevanttriangles}, it follows that $\mu(\psi)=0$ and $\gr(\Theta_{\xis,\taus}^+, \theta_3)=0$.
-It follows that $U$ consists of a single index 0 holomorphic triangle and that $\theta_3=\Theta_{\xis,\taus}^+$.
+From here, the argument proceeds similarly to the proof of Proposition~\ref{prop:differentialcomp}.
+Given a sequence of holomorphic triangles in the homology class $\psi\# \psi_0$, for a sequence of almost complex structures $J(T_i)$, with necks of length $T_i$ inserted along the connected sum tubes, where $T_i\to \infty$, we can extract a limit consisting of a broken holomorphic triangle $U$ representing $\psi$, and a broken holomorphic triangle $U_0$ representing $\psi_0$.
+From equation~\eqref{eq:indexforrelevanttriangles}, it follows that $\mu(\psi)=0$ and $\gr(\Theta_{\xi,\tau}^+, \theta_3)=0$.
+Hence $U$ consists of a single index 0 holomorphic triangle and $\theta_3=\Theta_{\xi,\tau}^+$.